 One of the the best things about Vegas is that there is something for everyone.
 And the same can be said for this city’s famous buffets.
 At almost every buffet Vegas has to offer, you can find many different types of cuisine from Chinese food to pizza to oysters.

-A few popular Vegas buffets are still closed post-pandemic, but there are still some great options ready for you to visit.
 Below, you’ll find our favorite Vegas buffets you should try.
 We picked them because of the quality, variety, and value for the price.